-She earned a bachelor’s degree in Government from Harvard University and a BA in Philosophy, Policy and Economics from the University of Oxford as a Rhodes Scholar.
+President Burwell earned a Bachelor of Arts degree in Political Science and Government from Harvard University and a BA in Philosophy, Politics and Economics from the University of Oxford as a Rhodes Scholar.

 A second-generation Greek American, Burwell is a native of Hinton, West Virginia.
-She and her husband Stephen Burwell are the parents of two young children.
+She and her husband Stephen are the parents of two teenagers.